 How serious is RSV for babies?

 For many kids, RSV might just look like a mild cold – a runny nose, cough, or slight fever.
-But for some, especially babies under six months or those with other health conditions, it can turn into something more serious, like: Bronchiolitis (inflammation in the small airways of the lungs) Pneumonia (lung infection)
+But for some, especially babies under six months or those with other health conditions, it can turn into something more serious, like bronchiolitis (inflammation in the small airways of the lungs) and pneumonia (lung infection).

 Professor Nicola Spurrier, SA’s Chief Public Health Officer, explains: